python/mypy/mypyc/doc/getting_started.rst

 --------------------

-A simple way to use mypyc is to always compile your code after any code changes, but this can get tedious.
+A simple way to use mypyc is to always compile your code after any code changes, but this can get tedious, especially if you have a lot of code.
 Instead, you can do most development in interpreted mode.
-This development workflow has worked smoothly for developing mypy and mypyc (often we forget that we aren't working on an entirely ordinary Python project):
+This development workflow has worked smoothly for developing mypy and mypyc (often we forget that we aren't working on a vanilla Python project):

 1. During development, use interpreted mode.
-This allows a very fast edit-run cycle, since you don't need to wait for mypyc compilation.
+This gives you a fast edit-run cycle.

 2. Use type annotations liberally and use mypy to type check your code during development.
-Mypy and tests can find most errors that would break your compiled version, if you have good annotation coverage.
-(Running mypy is faster than compiling, and you can run your code even if there are mypy errors.)
+Mypy and tests can find most errors that would break your compiled code, if you have good type annotation coverage.
+(Running mypy is pretty quick.)

 3. After you've implemented a feature or a fix, compile your project and run tests again, now in compiled mode.
-Almost always, nothing will break here, assuming your type annotation coverage is good enough.
-This can happen locally or as part of a Continuous Integration (CI) job.
-If you have good CI, compiling locally may be rarely needed.
+Usually nothing will break here, assuming your type annotation coverage is good.
+This can happen locally or in a Continuous Integration (CI) job.
+If you have CI, compiling locally may be rarely needed.

 4. Release or deploy a compiled version.
 Optionally, include a fallback interpreted version for platforms that mypyc doesn't support.

-This mypyc workflow has minimal impact on your productivity and requires only minor adjustments to a typical Python workflow.
+This mypyc workflow only involves minor tweaks to a typical Python workflow.
 Most of development, testing and debugging happens in interpreted mode.
 Incremental mypy runs, especially when using the mypy daemon, are very quick (often a few hundred milliseconds).

 Next steps
 ----------